zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-19-LCM-20240718-RNA-DNA-Extractions-Zymo.md

    3. The Pocillopora RNA (#s 17, 20, 21) did not work as well.
 This could be because the input was so low, or it could be the sample prep in general.
 I had issues with the Pocillopora sectioning (detailed [here](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/LCM-Test-4/)), and these issues contributed to a lot of tissue loss and other issues.
 The Pocillopora RNA from my [last LCM test](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/LCM-20240613-RNA-Extractions-Zymo/) looked better than today.
 For that extraction, the cells were just collected in lysis buffer, with no ProK digestion.
 However, the cells collected in lysis buffer for this extraction looked the most degraded.
 There is a chance we may need to use different collection buffers for different species.
 Will continue to try some different protocols.
 2. DNA:
    1. Not a lot.
 Pocillopora worked better than Porites, but this is much less visible on the gel than from the Charm kit.
 I did load less on the gel (5uL vs 10uL), but still.
 Need to make this better.
+   2. I don't understand why the POR RNA works so well and the DNA doesn't and vice versa (ish) for POC!
+Need to think through how different tissue inputs and digestion timepoints would impact DNA vs. RNA accessibility/degredation.
+Want to reach out to Zymo, too.